pdevito3/craftsman/README.md

 ✅ Added `Complex` example for `new:example` command

-✅ Better M1 chip compaatabilities (courtesy of @sshquack)
+✅ Better M1 chip compatabilities (courtesy of @sshquack)

 🚧 Add Identity to Auth Server